TorchedSammy/torchedsammy.github.io/content/blog/please-make-your-apis-restful.md

 ---
-title: "Please Make Your APIs Restful"
+title = "Please Make Your APIs Restful" date = 2021-11-16T22:33:15-05:00 draft = false
-date: 2021-11-16T22:33:15-05:00
-draft: false
-description: And have proper docs also.
+description = "And have proper docs also."
 ---

 Have you ever been working on something but it doesn't work properly